United States Navy SEALs: Post-invasion Iraq

 In Fallujah, the SEAL Task Unit were also heavily involved in fighting.
 In one joint operation to capture an AQI leader, they entered the target building and were engaged resulting in an Iraqi Scout being killed and a SEAL severely wounded, two SEALs returned fire and entered the building, both SEALs entered different rooms, in one room the SEAL encountered three insurgents who opened fired at close range, another SEAL across the hallway was struck in the head and killed, the SEAL in the room with the insurgents killed all three.

-In September 2009, in a nighttime raid in Fallujah, SEALs captured Ahmad Hashim Abd al-Isawi (nicknamed the "Butcher of Fallujah"), a prominent al-Qaeda terrorist who was the mastermind behind the 2004 Fallujah ambush.
+In September 2009, in a nighttime raid in Fallujah, SEALs captured Ahmad Hashim Abd al-Isawi (nicknamed the "Butcher of Fallujah"), an al-Qaeda jihadist who was the alleged mastermind behind the 2004 Fallujah ambush.
 Al-Isawai made accusations of mistreatment while in custody, and testified in April 2010 at the ensuing courts-martial against three SEALs (all of whom were acquitted).
 Iraqi authorities later tried and executed al-Isawi by hanging at some point before November 2013.

 SEALs remained employed throughout the Iraqi Campaign as Task Units or Task Elements until its close in 2011.